zack-bitcoin/amoveo-docs/design/shareable_contracts_implementation.md

 Simplifying resolved contracts
 ===========

-Let S be the column vector of the subcurrencies you own in contract A.
+Let S be the vector of the subcurrencies you own in contract A.
 Contract A uses matrix A to convert your subcurrencies into subcurrencies for contract B.
-B goes to C, and C results in a payout row vector = C which converts subcurrencies into an integer value of how many Veo you own = V.
+B goes to C, and C results in a payout vector = C which converts subcurrencies into an integer value of how many Veo you own = V.

 So the formula is
 SABC = V.

 Matrix multiplication is associative.
-So the payout row vector for contract A is (ABC).
+So the payout vector for contract A is (ABC).
-The payout row vector for contract B is (BC).
+The payout vector for contract B is (BC).

 The matrix that takes subcurrencies from contract A to contract C is (AB).